xd009642/tarpaulin/README.md

       --test [<NAME>...]
 Test only the specified test target --bench [<NAME>...]
-Test only the specified bench target --no-fail-fast               Run all tests regardless of failure --profile <NAME>             Build artefacts with the specified profile --ignore-tests               Ignore lines of test functions when collecting coverage (default) --no-dead-code               Stops tarpaulin from building projects with -Clink-dead-code --include-tests              Include lines of test functions when collecting coverage
+Test only the specified bench target --no-fail-fast               Run all tests regardless of failure --profile <NAME>             Build artifacts with the specified profile --ignore-tests               Ignore lines of test functions when collecting coverage (default) --no-dead-code               Stops tarpaulin from building projects with -Clink-dead-code --include-tests              Include lines of test functions when collecting coverage